pendulum-project/ntpd-rs/docs/development/code-structure.md

  - Limit the scopes where we use unsafe code, ensuring that it is more straightforward to verify.

-The main `ntp-proto` and `ntpd` crates are setup such that neither contains any unsafe code.
+The main `ntp-proto` and `ntpd` crates are set up such that neither contains any unsafe code.
 Unsafe code is limited to the `ntp-udp` and `ntp-clock` crates, which are purposefully kept small and only offer a safe API.